yes-but-also-no/project-edn-tools/README.md

 - CLIENT-decrypt-all-files.bat: This script will decrypt all files from the game client and save them as copies in a new directory.
 This works on both the original, unmodified game, as well as a re-encrypted client

 - CLIENT-encrypt-all-files.bat: This script will re-encrypt a set of decrypted files using the default l2encdec key.
 It will also re-hash GF.dll and Exteel.exe and update their hashes in the version.ini file.

+## legal
+Every effort has been made to comply with all laws and regulations.
+This project is an original creation, distributed free of charge.

+It contains no copyrighted files or code.
+It does not function without the game files, which are NOT included.
+In order for it to function, the user must legally acquire these files.

+Donations are not accepted.

+The sole intent of this project is to provide players a chance to enjoy a long dead game from their childhood.

+If there are any legal concerns, please reach out to me on github and I will be happy to comply in any way required.